23 West 73rd Street, Suite 102, New York, NY 10023

 Online Blackmail and Sextortion

-Online blackmail and sextortion are pervasive issues affecting people of all ages, genders, and levels of education and can also be considered a form of cyberstalking or online harassment.
+Online blackmail and sextortion are pervasive issues affecting people of all ages, genders, and levels of education.
+The FBI’s Internet Crime Complaint Center reported more than 76,000 issues of extortion in 2020.